NCEAS/vegbank2/helm/README.md

 1) vegbankdb-init-postgres
    - This waits until the `postgres` pod is active before allowing the next `initContainer` to execute
 2) vegbankdb-setup-postgres
-   - This creates the `vegbank` database in your empty `postgres` instance, along with the additional roles required for flyway to apply the migration (schema) files.
+   - If `databaseRestore.enabled` is set to `true` in `values.yaml`, this creates the `vegbank` database in your empty `postgres` instance, along with the additional roles required for flyway to apply the migration (schema) files.
 3) vegbankdb-init-flyway
-   - This checks the `databaseRestore` section in `values.yaml` to see whether `databaseReestore.enabled` is set to true or false.
+   - If `databaseRestore.enabled` is set to:
-   - If true, it will `flyway target=#.# migrate` to the specified point, and then stop.
+      - `true`, it will `flyway target=#.# migrate` to the specified point, and then stop.
-   - If false, it will `flyway migrate` which will apply all the migration files
+      - `false`, it will `flyway migrate` which will apply all the migration files
 4) vegbankdb-init-pg-restore
    - If `databaseRestore.enabled` is set to `true` it will proceed to look for the data-only dump file, which should already be present and mounted via the PV/PVC step specified earlier - and then execute it.
 5) vegbankdb-apply-flyway